ninoNinkovic/FasParser/README.md

     1. add classification function in the "Sort-ID" section;
     2. add ID-rename function in "Sort-ID" section;
+    3. improve the sort function with user provided ID list;
-    3. improve the alignment cut function in "Fas-Filter" section ;
+    4. improve the alignment cut function in "Fas-Filter" section ;
-    4. improve the alignment filtration based on seq length;
+    5. improve the alignment filtration based on seq length;
-    5. optimize code
+    6. optimize codes